projectcapsule/capsule-community/README.md

 ## Connect

-You can join the Capsule [Slack channel](https://clastix.slack.com/archives/C017HQ6LTEE) by sending an email to hello[at]clastix.io and chat and meet each other there.
+You can join the Capsule [Slack channel](https://kubernetes.slack.com/archives/C03GETTJQRL).

 We also meet every two weeks on the [Community call](https://meet.google.com/hib-hdhs-bji) to talk about the topics we propose on the [meeting note](https://hackmd.io/@clastix/SkUDImOU5).